 Diabetes experts identify some typical symptoms as early signs of the disease.
 These include:

 In addition to the factors mentioned above, you may also suffer from chronic headaches and blurred vision.
-Whenever you experience one or more of these symptoms, visit your General Practitioner for a consultation.
+Whenever you experience one or more of these symptoms, make an appointment with private GP in Harley Street for consultation.
+Click here for more details.

 Just don’t ignore these symptoms.
 As said earlier, diabetes or blood sugar is the silent killer and it is potential enough to make you suffer right in the hell.
 However, with proper consciousness, care, diet, medicines and lifestyle, you can definitely keep it under control.
-Avoid junk and fast foods, smoking (or any other form of tobacco consumption), perform some kind of physical workout in routinely manner, avoid mental stress as much as possible and just say NO to sedentary lifestyle.
-Experts at Medical Express Clinic assure, these factors will keep you going in the right direction from being a victim of the chronic but silent killer disease.
+Avoid junk and fast foods, smoking (or any other form of tobacco consumption), perform some kind of physical workout in routinely manner, avoid mental stress as much as possible and just say NO to a sedentary lifestyle.
+Experts at Harley Street Medical Centre at www.medicalexpressclinic.co.uk assure, these factors will keep you going in the right direction from being a victim of the chronic but silent killer disease.